Attercliffe: Adelphi Cinema

-The Adelphi was a cinema on Vicarage Road, built in 1920 by architect William C. Fenton.
+The Adelphi was an art deco cinema on Vicarage Road, built in 1920 by architect William C. Fenton.
+It is Grade II listed.
 The cinema closed in 1967, and the building was then used as a bingo hall under the name "Adelphi Bingo Club" and a nightclub.
 It is currently disused.
+In November 2022 Sheffield Council announced plans to redevelop the building for community use.

 Attractions

 Its location on the Sheffield Supertram route, the completion of the Five Weirs Walk and construction of the Don Valley Stadium and Sheffield Arena in the 1990s brought some life back to the area.
 As part of the area's regeneration, new house building started in 2002.
 Don Valley Stadium was demolished in 2013, but other entertainment venues bring visitors to the area, including Hollywood Bowl & Cineworld.
 This has changed Attercliffe from its previous seedy element to an area for outer city entertainment with the introduction of Valley Centertainment.

 It is home to one of the highest concentrations of sporting facilities in the UK with the Olympic Legacy Park, incorporating iceSheffield and the English Institute of Sport.